Lil Keed: 2023: Keed Talk to 'Em 2

-On March 17, 2023 "Keed Talk To Em' 2" is out, a project featuring big names like Young Thug, Trippie Redd, NAV, Lil Gotit, Cordae and many more.
+On March 17, 2023 "Keed Talk To Em' 2" was released, a project featuring big names like Young Thug, Trippie Redd, NAV, Lil Gotit, Cordae and many more.
 The album contains 20 tracks with a total duration of 1 hour and 9 minutes.

 Musical styles

 According to XXL, Keed's style was frequently compared to Young Thug, as the two rappers both grew up on Cleveland Avenue and Keed was signed to YSL Records.
 Chicago Reader described Keed's style as similar to Young Thug's while incorporating his own distinct flow.

 According to Pitchfork, Keed used elements of Young Thug's versatile flows as a foundation, specifically the high-pitched delivery.

 Influences

 According to an interview by WHTA Hot 107.9, Keed stated he was inspired listening to music by his neighbor Young Thug, as well as Chingy, Peewee Longway, and Big Bank Black.

 Live performances

 At the Rolling Loud Festival on May 11, 2019, in Miami, Florida, Lil Keed performed on the same stage as Young Thug, Chief Keef, Lil Wayne, and Comethazine.
 He was scheduled to perform at the Rolling Loud Festival in Oakland later on September 29, 2019.
 On September 14, 2019, Keed and Lil Gotit performed at The Novo theater in Los Angeles.
 Fellow rapper Drake was present and on stage alongside Keed throughout the performance.
 Young Thug and Lil Duke also briefly appeared on stage.
 On October 12, 2019, Keed performed in the Rolling Loud New York festival.
 Keed also performed at the A3C Festival in Atlanta on October 13, 2019.
 On October 27, 2019, Keed performed at the Mala Luna festival in San Antonio, Texas.